 - activities where participants use enhanced or new technology, or training resources that you have created.

-To date, more than $1.4 million has been committed to support 149 Engaging Science Grants events and activities, and almost $1.2 million allocated to 43 Queensland Citizen Science Grants recipients.
-This 2021 round combines both grant programs under the Engaging Science Grants banner.
+To date, more than $2 million has been committed to support 189 Engaging Science Grants events and activities including citizen science projects.
+In addition, almost $1.2 million has been allocated to 43 longer term Queensland Citizen Science Grants projects.
+This 2021-2022 round combined both grant programs under the Engaging Science Grants banner.

 To learn more about the types of grant applications that have been successful in the past you can read about recipients’ projects: